 Director – Joe Hoffarth

 I would like to take this time to thank all that attended the meeting an especially the executive for 2017 for volunteering your personal time to better our community.

 One of the changes that discussed and voted on for 2017 is an evolution of the SBCBA from a single executive to a committee style leadership.
 With the coming growth in our community from local projects such as the Gay Lea expansion, as well as regional projects such as the Bruce Power refurb, we are anticipating the need to drill down and focus each industry on growth opportunities.
 Hence, an industry centered committee structure to address these needs.

 What this means to the general membership and community is that we will be reaching out for your help on these committees.
 A committee will be driving deeper into the issues that pertain directly to your business, rather than the general issues for the whole area.
 We need your input and participation in some initiatives that will be geared to better the area and help your business grow.
 We don’t want to waste you time, but as you know, progress and growth requires commitment and action.

 South Bruce is sitting in a position to take advantage of some growth opportunities that are presenting themselves.
 The business climate is going to change, lets help form that change rather than simply react to it.

 The Rural Ontario Institute has provided some information that deal with employment.
 You can find more information about it on this link Rural Ontario Institute Employment Fact Sheets

-Click on the link above to view the Growing Forward .pdf document.
+Click on the link above to view the Growing Forward 2 Federal and Ontario Business Grants.

-Click on the link above to view the Ontario Accessibility Standards .pdf document.
+Click on the link above to view the Ontario Accessibility Standards.